Sage-Bionetworks/schematic/README.md

 ```

 For Schematic on mac/linux <br>
-To run example below, first clone schematic into your home directory  `git clone https://github.com/sage-bionetworks/schematic ~/schematic`
+To run example below, first clone schematic into your home directory  `git clone https://github.com/sage-bionetworks/schematic ~/schematic` <br>
-Then update .synapseConfig with their credentials
+Then update .synapseConfig with your credentials
 ```
 docker run \
   -v ~/schematic:/schematic \